crossplane/crossplane/design/design-doc-rbac-manager.md

 in fact an aggregation of several cluster roles.
 Typically each role will be an aggregation of a 'base' role - a fixed set of rules - and zero or more roles that are created by the RBAC manager in response to the installation of a provider, or the definition of a composite resource.
-The `crossplane-admin` role might be an aggregation of the following roles:
+The `crossplane-admin` cluster role might be an aggregation of the following roles:

 * `crossplane:aggregate-to-admin`
 * `crossplane:provider:7f63e3661:aggregate-to-edit`